 Most travel insurance companies don’t cover you for search & rescue but if you do get into difficulties you can be evacuated.

-Read about a recommended travel insurance for trekking for Nepal
+Read about a recommended travel insurance for trekking in Nepal

 Don't go alone!